nboldhq/docs/src/connectedapps/salesforce-sales-cloud.md

     - copy `Consumer Key`
     - next to the `Consumer Secret` field, click `Click to reveal` and copy the consumer key

-## Create a new SalesTim Connected App
+## Create a new nBold Connected App
-From the SalesTim "Connected Apps" tab:
+From the nBold "Connected Apps" tab:
 - Click "New Connected App".
 - From the "Salesforce Sales Cloud" card, click "Connect"